satishk29/student-course-management/README.md

    - If the application is executed in AWS EC2 server, the public IP address of the server can be used in Postman URL.
    -
-Further improvements that can be implemented:
+Further improvements that can be implemented given more time.

  - The oauth2.0 implementation for API security
-   In practice, an enterprise LDAP authentication server can be used for this purpose.
+ - Global Exception Handler can be added for enhanced exception handling

  - Test cases can be improved by adding blackbox testcases(using RestAssured or TestRestTemplate)